Exe Valley Railway: Up Exe

 When the line opened in 1885 a platform was provided on the east side of the track near the hamlet of Up Exe with the name 'Up Exe and Silverton', although a Silverton railway station already existed on the Bristol to Exeter line to serve that village.
 From 1 May 1905 the Exe Valley station was renamed 'Up Exe'.
 It was provided with a small stone building for passenger use and a house for the station master, although it never had a goods yard.
 A small signal box was provided next to the level crossing.

 From 1 October 1923 the staff were withdrawn from the station and it was designated 'Up Exe Halt'.
 The station master's house was then used by the level crossing keeper, and the station buildings became a house while the passengers were given a small iron shelter.
-Both the house remained in use as such after the closure of the line.
+Both of the houses remained in use as such after the closure of the line.